Last Updated on February 24, 2022

 Before I get into the apps, one important thing to note that is essential when traveling is a portable phone charger!
 If your phone is dead while you’re in a foreign country, it’s a nerve-wracking situation to be in and these apps won’t be helpful!

 Tourlina is the ultimate solo female travel app out there!
 It’s designed to connect female travelers around the world.
 I know if I’m traveling by myself and am trying to make friends, I would personally feel more comfortable reaching out to other girls to start!

 Once you sign up you can create your own trip plan, find other girls to chat with, and potentially become travel companions!

 Moreover, if you’re a solo female traveler worried about traveling alone all the time and wanting to make friends, I’ve listed some extra resources on how to meet people and beat the loneliness of solo travel in another post!

 Tourlina is a great place to start though if you are looking for a female travel buddy.

 No matter what, I always forget something while I’m traveling and it’s SO frustrating!
 PackPoint is here to save you from never forgetting something again!

 PackPoint is literally the best packing app you could find!
 You can enter your trips and the kind of activities you’ll be doing to generate the perfect packing list.

 It also takes into account the predicted weather for the days you are going!
 And anything on the list you don’t need you can swipe away and as you pack, you can check off that item!

-I love to use it in conjunction with my own packing guides, which are available in my free Travel Resources library!
+I love to use it in conjunction with my own packing guides, which are available in my free Travel Library!
 These are also styling guides with extra tips to help you with your packing!